-Please observe a No-Change zone that covers the two entrances to Aberdeen Harbour.
+There is a No-Change zone that covers the two entrances to Aberdeen Harbour.

-Stay in the in-shore zone, outside of the shipping channel off Ap Lei Chau.
-Do not stray onto the East Lamma Channel.
+off Ap Lei Chau.
+Do not stray into the East Lamma Channel.

 Crews may pass to either side of the small island (Magazine Island, not named on map) outside the western entrance to Aberdeen Harbour.